-Enter the title of your source or, if you are citing a website, you may enter the URL.
+Enter the title of your source or, if you are citing a website, you may enter the URL (now would be a great time to peek at how to cite websites in MLA).
 After you enter the title or URL for your reference, EasyBib.com will scan for titles that match it and provide you with a list of results.
 Select “cite this” next to the listing that matches your source.

 You will then have the option to add additional relevant or necessary information.
 For our sample topic, we will specifically cite Keanu Reeves as the performer and Kathryn Bigelow as the director.

 After entering any additional details, you have the option to expand your entry and include an annotation.
 To do so, select “add annotation” and type your summary or analysis into the text box.
 If you took notes during the research stage using the format of your paper, this might be as simple as copying and pasting your already written summary or critique.
 Once you have entered all of the necessary information, select “create citation” to generate the complete entry.
 You can then copy and paste this into your document.

 Here is the entry for the example we just walked through with annotation written in commentary form:

 Point Break.
 Directed by Kathryn Bigelow, performance by Keanu Reeves, 20th Century Fox, 1991.